SumayyaPanju/GravityGym/TESTING.md

 <br>
 <br>

 After implementing the changes, most of the suggestions made improved the site score.
 However, there were some diagnostic suggestions that was beyond my ability to overcome.
 Either due to lack of capacity or lack of administrative rights.
-This was consistent for all pages throughout the project except for 'Gallery' page.
+This was consistent for all pages throughout the website except for 'Gallery' page.
 The screenshot below shows the suggestions provided by Lighthouse that could increase the score further.

 <details>